gvwilson/thirdbit/src/fiction/in-heck/index.md

 She nodded,
 a little frightened by the intensity in the old tortoise's voice.

-She and Gumption join the line behind the goat twins.
+She and Gumption joined the line behind the goat twins.
 "We *got* to be Operators," Bluster told his twin excitedly.
 "Did you see how they—blam! blam!"
 He threw a couple of punches at the air.